Cramer's Rule Calculator

 Once you get all that data into the Cramer's rule calculator, it should spit out the values of the four determinants, followed by the solution to the system.
 Let's look how it figured that out.

-As we've mentioned in the section above, Cramer's rule for 2x2 and 3x3 systems means that we have to calculate the determinants of a few matrices.
-The first one, the so-called main one, is simply the coefficient matrix that we've defined in section two:
+As we've mentioned in, Cramer's rule for 2x2 and 3x3 systems means that we have to calculate the determinants of a few matrices.
+The first one, the so-called main one, is simply the coefficient matrix that we've defined in :

 To construct the other three, we'll need to exchange one column of this matrix with the fourth extra column of the augmented coefficient matrix, which in our case has numbers

 x matrix, we put those numbers instead of the column corresponding to the